LSDOlab/lsdo_genie/README.md

 genie.visualize()
 ```

-To use your constructed GeNIe constraint functio in optimization, simply save the GeNIe object and reload it your optimization problem.
+To use your constructed GeNIe constraint function in optimization, simply save the GeNIe object and reload it your optimization problem.
 Evaluate the constraint function and its gradient by
 ```python
 phi = genie.compute_phi(points)
 dx,dy = genie.gradient_phi(points)